renpy/renpy/sphinx/source/skins.rst

    preferences screen.

 2. Modify skin.rpy to skin the launcher.
 Place the image files you use into the launcher's game directory.
-Recommended size 800x600 pixels.
+Recommended size for background 800x600 pixels.

 3. Select Custom theme in preferences.